eaysin-arafat/jrk-assignment/README.md

 This will check your code for potential errors and style issues.

 ## Technologies Used
-React: JavaScript library for building user interfaces.
+- React: JavaScript library for building user interfaces.
-TypeScript: Superset of JavaScript that adds optional static typing.
+- TypeScript: Superset of JavaScript that adds optional static typing.
-Vite: Build tool for modern web development.
+- Vite: Build tool for modern web development.
-Tailwind CSS: Utility-first CSS framework for rapid UI development.
+- Tailwind CSS: Utility-first CSS framework for rapid UI development.

-Contributing
+## Contact
-This project is not currently set up for external contributions.
+If you have any questions or suggestions, feel free to contact me at eaysin.arafat.j@gmail.com.